-2017 4th Quarter Atlantic City Tourism Performance Indicators (AC-TPI) Snapshot
+2018 1st Quarter Atlantic City Tourism Performance Indicators (AC-TPI) Snapshot

 The Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism (LIGHT) has concluded that non-casino Revenue per Available Room (RevPAR) and the Atlantic City Casino Parking Fee and Atlantic County Hotel Fee (both on a per supply basis) can serve as an effective proxy for the performance of the tourism economy in Atlantic City.
 These measures, or more precisely the year over year change in the monthly figures for these measures, are compiled into an Atlantic City Tourism Performance Indicators Snapshot at the end of each quarter.
-A more detailed annual report is provided to give the longer term analysis of the Atlantic City tourism economy.
 We are grateful for the support of STR, Incorporated for supplying the RevPAR figures, the New Jersey Casino Control Commission for providing the Parking Fee, and the New Jersey Treasury for providing the Lodging Fee.
-The goal of the AC-TPI is to provide key measures with analysis that can describe the results of the resorts current efforts at revitalizing the Atlantic City tourism economy.
+The goal of the ACTPI is to provide key measures with analysis that can describe the results of the resorts current efforts at revitalizing the Atlantic City tourism economy.

-Figure 13: 2017 4th Quarter Atlantic City Tourism Performance Indicators (AC-TPI) Snapshot
+Figure 13: 2018 1sth Quarter Atlantic City Tourism Performance Indicators (AC-TPI) Snapshot, RevPAR Data Purchased from STR, Inc.